JDSweet/Hexasphere/README.md

 Additionally, I also encountered a similar project (using JMonkeyEngine), but none of the code was "usable," and it mostly serves as a stylistic inspiration for what I'm going for once I implement the hexagonal tile map.
 [The project in question is hosted on Sourceforge](https://sourceforge.net/projects/hexmapsphere/).

+I also owe a big one to [this](https://gamedev.stackexchange.com/a/212473/60136) Game Dev Stack Exchange user's answer.
+Without their help, I would have wasted much more time not understanding how LibGDX's mesh API works than I'd care to admit..

 -----------------------------------------------------